What is Problem Gambling Awareness Month?

 If you are seeing some of the signs above in yourself or another person, it may be worth exploring some of the support options and resources available.

-If you are interested in virtual support or care from the comfort of home, Birches Health offers online treatment with a nationwide team of counselors specially trained to help individuals dealing with problem gambling and related behavioral health challenges.
-To speak with a Birches Health care specialist, you can call 833-0483-3838 or email help@bircheshealth.com.
-You can also refer someone else confidentially by clicking here.
+And if you are interested specifically in online treatment options from the comfort of home, Birches Health has a nationwide team of counselors specially trained to help individuals dealing with problem gambling and related behavioral health challenges.
+To speak with a Birches Health care specialist, simply click here or email help@bircheshealth.com.